 The majority of our portfolio investments take the form of securities for which no market quotations are readily available.
 The fair value of securities and other investments that are not publicly traded may not be readily determinable, and we value these securities at fair value as determined in good faith by our Advisor, including to reflect significant events affecting the value of our securities.
-As discussed in more detail under "Item 7.

--Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Investment Valuation," most, if not all, of our investments (other than cash and cash equivalents) are classified as Level 3 under ASC Topic 820.
+As discussed in more detail under "Item 2.
+Financial Information - Discussion of Management's Expected Operating Plans - Critical Accounting Policies," most, if not all, of our investments (other than cash and cash equivalents) are classified as Level 3 under ASC Topic 820.
 This means that our portfolio valuations are based on unobservable inputs and our own assumptions about how market participants would price the asset or liability in question.
 Inputs into the determination of fair value of our portfolio investments require significant management judgment or estimation.
 Even if observable market data are available, such information may be the result of consensus pricing information or broker quotes, which may include a disclaimer that the broker would not be held to such a price in an actual transaction.
 The non-binding nature of consensus pricing and/or quotes accompanied by disclaimers materially reduces the reliability of such information.